University Heights City Council President Pro Tempore, Member at Large

 - Support expanded programming for UH’s older adults

-- Maintain backyard rubbish collection per Resident surveys
+- Maintain backyard rubbish collection while promoting improved sustainable recycling efforts per Resident surveys

 University Heights’ public meetings are posted here for you to attend in person, on Zoom, or via live stream